Usually, high blood pressure in children, as in adults, has no identifiable cause.

 Blood pressure is usually measured with a sphygmomanometer (a soft rubber cuff connected to a rubber bulb that is used to inflate the cuff and a meter that registers the pressure of the cuff).
 Health care practitioners make sure the cuff fits the child's arm.
 The cuff is inflated enough to stop blood flow.
 Then practitioners deflate the cuff and use a stethoscope placed over the artery below the cuff to listen for the first pulse and then for the sound of no blood flowing (when the heart relaxes, between beats).
 Sometimes, doctors use an instrument called an oscillometer to measure blood pressure rather than using a sphygmomanometer and a stethoscope.
 The oscillometer records blood pressure automatically and quickly.
 If there is an abnormality, blood pressure is measured again using a sphygmomanometer and a stethoscope to confirm the measurement.

 Doctors recommend that blood pressure measurements start when children are 3 years old.
-If young children have risk factors that increase their risk of high blood pressure (such as having a kidney or heart disorder, or having been born very prematurely Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more ), doctors start measuring blood pressure as early as possible and at each well-child visit Preventive Health Care Visits in Infants Healthy infants should be seen by their doctor often during the first year of life.
+If young children have risk factors that increase their risk of high blood pressure (such as having a kidney or heart disorder, or having been born very prematurely Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more ), doctors start measuring blood pressure as early as possible and at each well-child visit Preventive Health Care Visits in Infants Healthy infants should be seen by their doctor often during the first year of life.
 Preventive health care visits (also called well-child visits) typically take place within a few days after... read more .

 If moderately high blood pressure is diagnosed, doctors recheck blood pressure within 6 months.
 If blood pressure is still high, lifestyle changes, such as an improved diet, more physical activity, and weight loss (if needed), are started.
 If blood pressure remains high over the next 6 months, children may be given an ambulatory blood pressure monitor Ambulatory (home) blood pressure monitoring The medical history and physical examination can suggest that a person has a heart or blood vessel disorder that requires additional testing for accurate diagnosis.
 When doctors "take a medical... read more , if possible, or could be referred to a specialist.
 An ambulatory blood pressure monitor is a portable battery-operated device, connected to a blood pressure cuff, worn on the arm.
 This monitor repeatedly records blood pressure throughout the day and night over a 24-hour period.
 The readings help doctors determine whether high blood pressure is present, how often elevated readings occur, and how severe they are.